naninovel/docs/docs/guide/configuration.md

 Enable State Rollback | True | Whether to enable state rollback feature allowing player to rewind the script backwards.
 State Rollback Steps | 1024 | The number of state snapshots to keep at runtime; determines how far back the rollback (rewind) can be performed.
 Increasing this value will consume more memory.
 Saved Rollback Steps | 128 | The number of state snapshots to serialize (save) under the save game slots; determines how far back the rollback can be performed after loading a saved game.
 Increasing this value will enlarge save game files.
-Game State Handler | Naninovel.Universal Game State Serializer, Elringus.Naninovel.Runtime, Version=0.0.0.0, Culture=neutral, Public Key Token=null | Implementation responsible for de-/serializing local (session-specific) game state; see `State Management` guide on how to add custom serialization handlers.
+Game State Handler | Naninovel Universal Game State Serializer | Implementation responsible for de-/serializing local (session-specific) game state; see `State Management` guide on how to add custom serialization handlers.
-Global State Handler | Naninovel.Universal Global State Serializer, Elringus.Naninovel.Runtime, Version=0.0.0.0, Culture=neutral, Public Key Token=null | Implementation responsible for de-/serializing global game state; see `State Management` guide on how to add custom serialization handlers.
+Global State Handler | Naninovel Universal Global State Serializer | Implementation responsible for de-/serializing global game state; see `State Management` guide on how to add custom serialization handlers.
-Settings State Handler | Naninovel.Universal Settings State Serializer, Elringus.Naninovel.Runtime, Version=0.0.0.0, Culture=neutral, Public Key Token=null | Implementation responsible for de-/serializing game settings; see `State Management` guide on how to add custom serialization handlers.
+Settings State Handler | Naninovel Universal Settings State Serializer | Implementation responsible for de-/serializing game settings; see `State Management` guide on how to add custom serialization handlers.

 </div>